keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ### Ingesting data

-After starting compactors, 22 continuous ingest clients (from accumulo_testing) were started.
+After starting Compactors, 22 continuous ingest clients (from accumulo_testing) were started.
 The following plot shows the number of compactions running in the three different compaction queues configured.
 The executor cs1_small is for compactions <= 32M and it stayed